homovetus/okcolorpicker/README.md

-# OK Picker
+# Ok Picker

-OK Picker is a color picker plugin for Adobe Photoshop, utilizing the OKHsl color space for improved color selection and manipulation.
+Ok Picker is a color picker plugin for Adobe Photoshop, utilizing the Okhsl color space for improved color selection and manipulation.

 ## Features